matthiaskoenig/pymetadata/src/pymetadata/resources/ontologies/README.md

 # Ontologies

 Ontologies have been downloaded from bioportal and other resources as OWL files.
-See `ontologies/ontology.py` for more information.
+See `ontologies/ontology.py` for information on the download links.